t3gemstone/gem-imager/README.md

 #### Building

-Building Raspberry Pi Imager on Windows is best done with the Qt Creator GUI.
+Building Gemstone Imager on Windows is best done with the Qt Creator GUI.

 - Download source .zip from github and extract it to a folder on disk
 - Open src/CMakeLists.txt in Qt Creator.
 - Use Qt Creator to set the MINGW64_ROOT CMake variable to your MingGW64 installation path, eg `C:\Qt\Tools\mingw64`
 - For builds you distribute to others, make sure you choose "Release" in the toolchain settings and not the Debug configuration.
 - Menu "Build" -> "Build all"
-- Result will be in build_rpi-imager_someversion
+- Result will be in build_gem-imager_someversion
 - Go to the BUILD folder, right click on the .nsi script "Compile NSIS script", to create installer.

 ### macOS